- About this policy

 We may use profiling and database segmentation techniques to analyse your personal information, and create a profile of your interests, preferences and ability to donate.

 This allows us to ensure communications are relevant and timely, to provide an improved experience for our supporters.
 It also helps us understand the background of our supporters so that we can make appropriate requests to those who may be willing and able to donate more than they already do, or leave a gift in their will.
 This enables us to raise funds quicker and in the most cost-effective way.

 Our Philanthropy team uses information that is already in the public domain (information that has been published in print or online) to identify high net worth individuals who may be interested in supporting our work with a major gift.
 These publicly available sources of information include Companies House, the electoral register, the phone book, the Charity Commission’s Register of Charities, Who’s Who, LinkedIn, company annual reports, and articles in newspapers and magazines.

 We do not use publicly available sources which we consider would be intrusive for this purpose, such as Facebook, Twitter, JustGiving, the Land Registry, online planning applications, or websites that are like these.
 We also carry out research to identify existing supporters who may be able to join our major donor programme.
 This is based both on publicly available information, and information our supporters have given us voluntarily (e.g. where a person lives, who they bank with, what their occupation is and their age).

 Under data protection legislation, you have the right to object to your data being processed in this way.
-If you wish to opt out of being identified as a high net worth individual, please contact our Philanthropy team at this address: Philanthropy@shelter.org.uk.
+If you wish to opt out of being identified as a high net worth individual, please email our Philanthropy team at: Philanthropy@shelter.org.uk.